 Or much better, they might say "I have known Tom for 2 years since he first started helping my disabled son who is his neighbour.
 He constantly helps my son out in many ways and so I have had regular contact with him.
 He is very generous with his time and I am proud to say I know him as he is one of the kindest people I have met".

 Remember the Judge does not know the defendant and they rely on the lawyers and documents, such as character references, to explain who they are.

 Again this is information that is useful in assessing how much weight to give to a character reference.
 You should always be completely truthful in character references.
 There is nothing worse for a person than to hand up a character reference and it be shown to be untruthful.

 7. Your opinion of the defendant's personality.

 What do you truly think of the defendant?
-What qualities do they have that you would want to tell the Judge about if you were having a conversation with him.
+What qualities do they have that you would want to tell the Judge about if you were having a conversation with them.

 8. Any positive things that you can say about their behaviour, activities etc.